-Yale University scientists have found Covid spike protein in the blood of
+Yale University scientists have found Covid spike protein in the blood of CALL-in, 505 -444- 5059

 The people were never infected with Covid, antibody tests show, and our immune systems rapidly destroy newly produced spike proteins.
 The finding suggests some people who took the shots may be making the proteins on their own.